HIGHLIGHTS-Golf-U.S. Masters Day Four

 ELS BIDS FAREWELL TO MASTERS

-South African four-time majors champion Ernie Els, playing in what is likely his final Masters, carded a six-over-par 78 in the final round, bringing him to 20 over for the tournament.
+South African four-times majors champion Ernie Els, playing in what is likely his final Masters, carded a six-over-par 78 in the final round, bringing him to 20 over for the tournament.

 MICKELSON MASTERS PAR-FIVE SECOND